Beat77/Filez/README.md

   - Sends 400 if request body is not provided
   - Sends 400 if request body is missing required fields
   - Creates a new file related to the specified folder and sends the file back with status 201

+You can test your code with `npm run test:server`.